sparkflows/sparkflows-docs/docs/user-guide/connectors/hive.rst

 Fire Insights has "SaveAsHIVETable" processor.

 Note: Fire Insights can run in cluster mode or in the standalone mode.
 These settings are in Administration/Configuration.
 When connecting to HIVE, Sparkflows must be running in cluster mode on an edge node of a Hadoop cluster.
-HIVE settings have to be correctly set under Administration/Configuration-> app.runOnCluster.
+HIVE settings have to be correctly set under Administration/Configuration.

 Workflow
 --------